TIME TO REDEFINE HEALTHCARE WITH THE BSV BLOCKCHAIN

 Blockchain for healthcare—learn more at the CoinGeek Conference

-Among the topics up for discussion are Health Care and Patient Data on the blockchain, RegTech on the Blockchain, Supply Chain, Product Provenance & Blockchain, Blockchain Law & Policy, Non-Fungible Tokens (NFTs) on BSV, BSV Technical Standards, Building Apps on BSV and much, much more.
+Among the topics up for discussion are Health Care and Patient Data on the blockchain, Product Provenance & Blockchain, Blockchain Law & Policy, Non-Fungible Tokens (NFTs) on BSV and much more.

-The must-attend event is free to all interested parties, with registration via the CoinGeek Conference website.
+The must-attend event is for all interested parties, with registration via the CoinGeek Conference website.